Rorzo123/Rorzo123/README.md

 Hi

-I'm a currently a Masters Student in a computational research group at the University of Oxford
+I'm a currently a Masters Student in a computational chemistry research group at the University of Oxford

 Actively ooking to get into software engineering.